Empowered Living: One Step at a Time with HIW

 Disclaimer

-This podcast is for informational purposes only and does not constitute medical advice.
-Please consult with a qualified healthcare provider before making changes to your health routine or if you experience any health concerns.
+This podcast is for educational and informational purposes only and does not substitute for medical advice, diagnosis, or treatment.
+Always consult with a qualified healthcare provider before making changes to your routine, especially if you experience chronic fatigue or have existing health conditions.
+The information shared is intended to support your wellness journey, not to replace professional care.

 Scientific References & Further Reading